FG to privatise 3 national parks

-The Federal Government is set to partially privatise three of its national parks as part of efforts to optimize the conservation of the biodiversity in the protected areas and turn them into top tourists destinations.
+The federal government is set to partially privatise three of its national parks as part of efforts to optimize the conservation of the biodiversity in the protected areas and turn them into top tourist destinations.

-Conservator General of National Park Service, Ibrahim Goni, who spoke earlier today while receiving two Land Cruiser trucks from African Nature Investors (ANI) at the headquarters of the service in Abuja, urged the private sector to key into the initiative.
+Conservator General of the National Park Service, Ibrahim Goni, who spoke Wednesday while receiving two Land Cruiser trucks from African Nature Investors (ANI) at the headquarters of the service in Abuja, urged the private sector to key into the initiative.

+Goni said, “The Bureau of Public Enterprises (BPE) is currently working with the National Park Service (NPS) for the partial commercialization of three of our national parks.

 He urged governors to show interest in the conservation efforts of the NPS and its private sector stakeholders in their respective states.

-“By the time you embark on patrol with this vehicle, it will carry not less 12 rangers fully armed and you are sure of creating fear in people that you are out to protect the Nigerian biodiversity.
-These vehicles will be put to the best use,” he added.

-Goni called on Non-Governmental Organisations (NGOS) and international donors and Bbsiness entities that have interest in conservation to follow the footsteps of ANI, World Conservation Society (WCS) and Nigerian Conservation Foundation (NCF) among others, who have partnered the NPS in protecting the Nigerian biodiversity.

-African Nature Investors (ANI) Director, Brig Gen. Olajide Laleye (rtd) on his part said the donation of the vehicles was part of its technical support to the NPS.
+African Nature Investors (ANI) Director, retired Brig Gen. Olajide Laleye, on his part said the donation of the vehicles was part of its technical support to the NPS.

 He said the organization has achieved so much in conservation works at the Gashaka Gumti National Park and Okumu National Park with the support of the NPS.

-Laleye said the ANI has been providing technical support to the NPS since 2017 and it will not relent in its efforts to see that the Nigerian biodiversity is protected.
+Laleye said ANI has been providing technical support to NPS since 2017 and it will not relent in its efforts to see that the Nigerian biodiversity is protected.

 Nigerians can now earn US Dollars by acquiring premium domain names, most clients earn about $7,000 to $10,000, all paid in US Dollars.
 Click here to learn how to start.